 |Get a Court Order and File a Takedown with Google of yourself||As mentioned earlier, if you can prove to the court that your Ripoff Report is defamatory and untrue, then Google will typically comply and delist the complaint from its search index.
 However, Ripoff Report has been known to move the delisted review to a new URL, which causes the review to show up in search results and begin ranking all over again.|

 Online Defamation Defenders Help?

-Online Defamation Defenders can offer guaranteed removal of the RipOff Report post from search engines.
+Online Defamation Defenders can offer GUARANTEED REMOVAL from Google and search Engines of any RipOff Report post.
 How it works is you hire us on a contingency basis, we get the report removed fully from search engines and when it is gone we charge your card.
 This is the Gold Standard in Ripoff Report removals.
 If you have a Ripoff Report ranking for your name or company we strongly recommend you give us a call at 800 914 7628 or complete the form at the top of this page for a free consultation.
 We can help you!
+GUARANTEED!

 After our process is complete the RipOffReport will not come up even if they search “your company + ripoffreport”.

 Our process takes about 15-60 days to completely remove the report from searches for your company or personal name.
 This process is permanent.
 Don’t allow websites like Ripoff Report to permanently damage your reputation.
 Take action immediately!